Blue (BigBang song): Critical reception

 "Blue" primarily received positive reviews from music critics, many of whom commented on its fresh musical style.
 The Borneo Post review described the song as a throwback recipe "with hints of modernism," calling it a "therapeutic confession."
 Kaitlin Miller of the Chicago Sun-Times included "Blue" in their 2016 list of best BigBang songs from the past ten years; she wrote that Alive contained "a more mature sound that included more interesting electronic samples and production techniques", which were present in the "smooth [and] emotional track".
-In an album review for Alive, Fuse TV contrasted the track along with "Bad Boy" to the heavily electronica-inspired "Fantastic Baby", calling both songs "clean [and] clutter-free" and made "Alive one of Big Bang's most well-rounded releases to date."
+In an album review for Alive, Fuse TV contrasted the track along with "Bad Boy" to the heavily electronica-inspired "Fantastic Baby", calling both songs "clean [and] clutter-free" and made "Alive one of BigBang's most well-rounded releases to date."
 Owen Meyers of Popjustice praised the track's musical composition and ranked it second on their list of 2012's best K-pop singles, writing that despite its toned down elements, "it subtly morphs and builds into a non-boring slowburn anthem, punctuated by G‑Dragon's occasional croon 'I'm singing my blu-oo-ooos.'"
 In December 2019, Caitlin Kelley of Billboard referred to "Blue" as one of BigBang's career defining hits and called the song "their smoothest R&B concoction to date."